CENHM/THOI/README.md

 ## 1.2.
 MANO model and code

-We use [MANO](https://mano.is.tue.mpg.de/) model and some part of Taheri's [code](https://github.com/otaheri/MANO).
+We use [MANO](https://mano.is.tue.mpg.de/) model and MANO inplimentation in [smplx](https://github.com/vchoutas/smplx) package, along with some part of Taheri's [code](https://github.com/otaheri/MANO).
 Note that you should follow the licenses of each repository you download.

 - Download models (Models & Code) from the [MANO](https://mano.is.tue.mpg.de/) website.
 - Unzip and copy the MANO models folder `.../mano_v*/models` into `.../Text2HOI/models/components/mano`
-- Download Taheri's [code](https://github.com/otaheri/MANO), copy the `mano` folder into `.../Text2HOI/models/components/mano`
 - Install additional dependencies.
   ```
+  $ pip install smplx
   $ pip install trimesh==4.5.2
   $ pip install chumpy==0.70
   $ pip install pyglet==1.5.22